Born and raised in Italy, Robie loves good, healthy food (even better if it's easy to cook). She cooks every day for her family and friends.

-This is a great recipe for a light and tasty dish, and it's easy to customize according to your taste and what you have in the fridge.
+This is a great recipe for a light and tasty dish that is easy to customize according to your taste and what you have in the fridge.

 You can serve the zucchini, ham, and cheese quiche as an appetizer or as a main dish, maybe accompanied by a garden salad or grilled vegetables.

-I also like to bake it for buffet-style parties; once sliced, it disappears pretty quickly.
+It's also great for buffet-style parties; once sliced, it disappears pretty quickly.

 - 1 tbsp butter